otterstedt/otternet_ansible_collection/README.md

-# otternet_ansible_collection
+# Ansible Collection - otternet.otternet_ansible_collection

-Ansible collection for all otternet roles etc.
+Documentation for the collection.